Stevieloh/nci-flow/docs/Terraform/lab-1-automate-vpc.md

     - terraform plan
     - terraform apply

 9. Verify that the VPCs are created in the environment.
+For this particular script, it will create 1 VPC with 3 subnets in the environment.
+Each Subnet will have 1 VM.
+And between Subnet 1 & 2.
+They will have an additional policy rule that denies traffic between them.
+An overview of what is created in this automation script is as per the

 10. To destroy the VPCs that are created using the script, exceute the command
     - terraform destroy